Top Tenant Complaints and How to Solve Them

 It can be lucrative to rent out your home and become a landlord.
 Successful property owners not only see the financial gains and tax deductions, but they can also see an appreciation of their rental investment.

-On the other hand, managing complaining tenants well is proven to help with tenant retention and mitigate tenant damage to your rental property.
+On the other hand, managing complaining residents well is proven to help with tenant retention and mitigate tenant damage to your properties.

 Resolve Any Maintenance Issues

-Maintenance problems are undoubtedly the #1 cause of from tenants.
+Maintenance issues are undoubtedly the #1 cause of complaints from tenants.
+It should be a priority for you to maintain your property.

-Maintenance issues are common tenant complaints that can come in a variety of shapes and sizes, from beeping smoke alarms to ineffectice air conditioning or appliances.
+Maintenance complaints can come in a variety of shapes and sizes, from beeping smoke alarms to ineffective air conditioning or appliances.
 But how a good landlord resolves the issue makes all the difference.

 If your tenant has a maintenace problem, it’s in your best interest to act as quickly as you can to keep your tenants happy.
 In fact, in the state of Maryland, you're required to resolve rental disputes regarding maintenance within a time frame of 30 days.